n-stolz/LLM_Workshop_May25/README.md

     ```

 4. You should have gotten the file "key_file.env" in a separate email from the workshop administrator.
 Copy it to the git folder.
 Do not change the name of this file - it is in the .gitignore file, so it will not be commited to github.

+5. Make sure you can run the first two cells that contains the imports prior to the workshop to test that the environment works.
+The second cell should give the output "The openai key is: 'xxxx'", where 'xxxx' must be not empty.
+If the key is empty, make sure you executed step 4 correctly.